GovTechSG/apex-cloud-docs/docs/publisher/create-api.md

    - **Service type**: Default to REST.
    - **Organization**: Select a required organization for the API.
    - **Base path URL**: Enter a resource path.
 Defaults to http://basepath.org.
-     !!!Warning
-     Do not use spaces or the URL encoded %20 in the base path URL.
-     !!!
    - **Resource path**: Enter a resource path for the API.
 Defaults to /api.
    - **API version**: Enter an optional version number for the API.
 Defaults to 1.0.
    - **Summary**: Enter an optional summary for the API to display in the API Catalog.